jaeho0718/JHCalendar/README.md

         })
     ```

-    - content : 캘린더의 요일을 표시하는데 쓰일 뷰입니다. (사전정의된 DefaultCalendarDayView를 이용할 수 있습니다.)
+    - content : The view that will be used to display the days of the week in the calendar. (you can use DefaultCalendarDayView)

-    - component : 표시될 요일에 대한 구체적인 정보가 담긴 구조체입니다.
+    - component : A structure containing specific information about the days of the week to be displayed.

         ```swift
             struct CalendarComponent {